-At Keller Legal Services, we believe that every child has the right to be loved and cared for, at least until they are of the legal age.
+At Keller Legal Services, we believe that every child has the right to be loved and cared for, at least until they are of legal age.
 When the birth parents of a child are unable to provide for them or their home environment is not safe, the most sensible thing to do is appoint a legal guardian who has the child’s best interest.
-Our guardianship attorneys have a thorough understanding of the legal process, and know how to prove eligibility for this important task in a court.

 Not every child requires permanent or full guardianship.
 There are several types of guardianship with varying degrees of authority: